Merzasphor/MWSE/docs/source/lua/type/tes3dialogueInfo.rst

     The modification state of the object since the last save.

 `npcClass`_ (`tes3class`_)
+    Read-only.
 The speaker's class that the info is filtered for.

 `npcFaction`_ (`tes3faction`_)
+    Read-only.
 The speaker's faction that the info is filtered for.

 `npcRace`_ (`tes3actor`_)
+    Read-only.
 The speaker's race that the info is filtered for.

 `npcRank`_ (`number`_)
+    Read-only.
 The speaker's faction rank that the info is filtered for.

 `npcSex`_ (`number`_)
+    Read-only.
 The speaker's sex that the info is filtered for.

 `objectFlags`_ (`number`_)
     The raw flags of the object.